-Using a marker, label the petri dish to indicate where the sample and the standards (200, 150, 100, 75, 50, 25, and $10 \text{ ng/}\mu\text{l}$ ) will be spotted.
+Using a marker, label the petri dish to indicate where the sample and the standards (200, 150, 100, 75, 50, 25, and 10 ng/ μ l) will be spotted.

-Thaw the standards and carefully spot 0.5 $\mu$ l of each standard onto the surface of a prepared EtBr plate.
+Thaw the standards and carefully spot 0.5 μ l of each standard onto the surface of a prepared EtBr plate, changing pipet tips between each standard.
 Be careful not to dig into the surface of the plate.
 Let capillary action pull the small volume from the pipet tip to the plate surface and do not allow a bubble to form.
-Change pipet tips between each standard.

-After spotting all of the standards, immediately spot 0.5 $\mu$ l of the cDNA sample onto the plate adjacent to the line of standards.
+After spotting all of the standards, immediately spot 0.5 μ l of the cDNA sample onto the plate adjacent to the line of standards.
 Allow all spots to absorb into the plate for 10-15 minutes at room temperature.
-Invert the plate and photograph it using a UV lightbox.
+Standards and unknowns must be spotted within 10 minutes of each other.
+Remove the lid and photograph the plate using a UV lightbox.
 Compare the spotted sample of unknown concentration with the standards.